mdekstrand/cs533-web/week9/index.md

 Take the Week 9 quiz in Blackboard (will be up by end of Saturday).

+Since this is the second of two very closely intertwined weeks, there are questions about {module}`week8` in the quiz ads well.

 ## {{mtask}} Practice

 There are several ways you can practice the material so far: